 Status: The Mayor established an Ad-Hoc City Council Committee to review the process, costs and revenues associated with community events.
 The committee held several meetings and accepted input from local event organizers.
-A report to Council will be submitted in February 2017.
+A report to Council was submitted in early 2017.
+Recommendations included holding a LEAN event to streamline the current permitting process.
+This LEAN event is scheduled for the fourth quarter of FY 2017.